Live from the Southern Command in sunny South Florida, it's open line Friday.

 Endorsements, sports broadcasting, and commentary.

-And I don't have I think I'm getting it right here.
+And I don't have, I think I'm getting it right here.

-Yes, IPO seeks new way to trade star athletes, Vernon Davis is first up.
+IPO seeks a new way to trade star athletes.

-Let me take a break here, and I'll get the basics of this and come back and tell you what he and other athletes are trying to do here and see if something like this might appeal to you.
+Let me take a break here and I'll get the basics of this and come back and tell you what he and other athletes are trying to do here and see if something like this might appeal to you.

-Yeah, just a little hoarse here, folks.
+Yeah, just a little horse here, folks.

 I don't know if you can even know this that I do.